Floor Repairs

 Q: Was asbestos used in the Linoleum tile and sheet floors?

-Yes, as all such flooring contained small amounts of asbestos as a binder, so did Airstreams prior to 1971.
+A: Yes, as all such flooring contained small amounts of asbestos as a binder, so did Airstreams prior to 1971.
 The amount is small, and will not pose a health risk if care is taken not to disturb the flooring anymore than is necessary, including cutting, sanding or breaking it.
 Use an approved particulate respirator and avoid creating any dust.